groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/java/document-editing/edit-email-files-groupdocs-java/_index.md

 - email file manipulation
 type: docs
 ---

-# How to Load and Edit Email Files Using GroupDocs.Editor for Java
+# How to Edit Email Files Using GroupDocs.Editor for Java

+In this tutorial you’ll discover **how to edit email** files programmatically with GroupDocs.Editor for Java.
+Whether you need to **convert email to HTML**, extract the body and attachments, or simply update the message, we’ll walk you through every step—from project setup to saving the edited document.
+Let’s get started!

-## Introduction
+## Quick Answers
-In today's digital age, managing email files efficiently is crucial for businesses and individuals alike.
-Whether you're archiving communications or extracting specific information from emails, having the right tools can make a significant difference.
-This tutorial introduces an effective way to load and edit email files using **GroupDocs.Editor for Java**, a powerful library designed for developers who need to manipulate documents seamlessly.
-**What You'll Learn:**
-- How to set up GroupDocs.Editor in your Java project.
+- **What library handles email editing?** GroupDocs.Editor for Java.
-- Loading an email file into the editor.
+- **Can I convert an email to HTML?** Yes—use `EmailEditOptions` and retrieve the embedded HTML.
-- Creating editable content from email messages.
-- Saving changes back to different formats.
-By following this guide, you'll gain hands-on experience with GroupDocs.Editor's capabilities and learn how to enhance your document management workflows.
-Let’s dive into the prerequisites before we begin!
+- **How do I extract email content in Java?** Load the MSG file with `Editor` and work with `EditableDocument`.
+- **Is a license required?** A free trial is available; a license is needed for production use.
+- **What output formats are supported?** MSG, EML, and HTML via `EmailSaveOptions`.

+## What is “how to edit email” with GroupDocs.Editor?
+GroupDocs.Editor provides a high‑level API that abstracts the complexities of email file formats (MSG, EML).
+It lets you load an email, modify its content, and save it back without dealing with low‑level MIME parsing.

+## Why use GroupDocs.Editor for Java to edit email files?
+- **Full‑featured editing** – access subject, body, recipients, and attachments.
+- **Seamless conversion** – turn emails into HTML or plain text for web display.
+- **Performance‑optimized** – efficient memory handling with explicit `dispose()` calls.
+- **Cross‑platform** – works on any JVM‑compatible environment.

 ## Prerequisites
-### Required Libraries, Versions, and Dependencies
-To start using GroupDocs.Editor for Java, ensure you have the following:
-- **GroupDocs.Editor** library (version 25.3 or later).
-- A Java Development Kit (JDK) installed on your machine.
+- **Java Development Kit (JDK) 8+**
-- Maven for dependency management or download the JAR directly.
-### Environment Setup Requirements
-Make sure your development environment is set up with an IDE like IntelliJ IDEA or Eclipse and that you can execute Maven commands if using it for project setup.
-### Knowledge Prerequisites
+- **Maven** (or manual JAR download)
-Familiarity with Java programming, handling file I/O operations, and a basic understanding of email formats (like MSG) will be beneficial.
+- Basic knowledge of Java I/O and email formats (MSG/EML)

 ## Setting Up GroupDocs.Editor for Java
-GroupDocs.Editor is available via Maven, making its integration into your Java projects straightforward.
-Here’s how to set it up:
+GroupDocs.Editor is distributed via Maven, making integration straightforward.

-**Maven Setup**
+### Maven Setup
-Add the following configurations in your `pom.xml` file:
+Add the repository and dependency to your `pom.xml`:

 ```xml
 <repositories>
    <repository>